ijandric97/TouchCommunicator/README.md

 NOTE: Material Colors are an array from 0 to 18

+TODO: SettingsActivitiesTab should be a copy of communicator but have options for delete, edit upload? (button should be a rectangle with buttons?)

 NOTE: Pagination perPage should be calculated as follows:

 -   -1 If there is previous page (for button to previous page)
 -   -1 If there is next page (for button to next page)
 -   -1 If not a root page (for button to return to parent)